GabrielCatani/my_blockchain/README.md

 ## Usage ##

+    In order to set a different folder or name of the ledger file (resposible for storaging the blockchain status after quiting the program), a macro has to be changed, under includes folder:

+    ```
+    $>cat includes/my_blockchain.h
+    [...]
+    #define LEDGER "./test/ledger"
+    [...]
+    ```

     When my_blockchain is run, it checks if there is a blockchain to be loaded, otherwise, it starts a new one.
-After loading up, it prompts the user, giving some information about the blockchain in the following manner:
+After loading up, it prompts the user, giving some information about the blockchain in the following manner.

 ```
     $>my_blockchain